 Class 35: Advertising, marketing, provision of business information for enterprises in the field of social media, provision of business information for enterprises via a website.

 Class 41: Film and TV production, arranging and conducting events, training & education, conducting of film festivals.

 Please go to:

-The days we feel like giving up, of battling with our insecurities, and the days we vow to never give up, no matter the odds.
+And then there are days we vow to never give up, no matter the odds.